sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

 Now that we've got our project set up, we'll start making our gold image - as Vagrant would call it, a "base box".
 There are ~~two~~ three ways to do a base box - Vagrant cloud, creating our own, and using Packer to build one from the ground up via kickstart/preseed files.
 We'll skip that last one and cover the first two because they're *far* easier to get a grasp on.

-### $IT'S NOT A COMPUTER, IT'S IN THE CLOUD!
+### $ IT'S NOT A COMPUTER, IT'S IN THE CLOUD!

-**NOTE**: This method is going to produce different results from doing it DIY - you won't have a desktop environment, for example.
+This method is going to produce different results from doing it DIY - you won't have a desktop environment, for example.
 This method will pull down a build of Ubuntu server.
 Just keep that in mind as you go forth using Vagrant Cloud.
+{: .notice}

 So Vagrant cloud is essentially a repository for already-created boxes, both in public and private (for money).
 I'll once again defer to Hashicorp for the better definition: